Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 The map $A/^\bL p^n \ra \tau_{\le m}(A)/^\bL p^n$ induces an isomorphism on truncations $\tau_{\le m}$, so \eqref{eqn:similar-to-Postnikov-tower} shows that forming $R\lim_m$ followed by $R\lim_n$ gives the right side of \eqref{eqn:continuity-formula}.
 On the other hand, by \eqref{eqn:fppf-hyperdescent}, forming $R\lim_n$ followed by $R\lim_m$ gives the left side granted that we know \eqref{eqn:continuity-formula} for truncated $A$.
 To reduce from the latter to $0$-truncated $A$ by induction on the truncation level, we use \Cref{prop:defthy}: for any square-zero extension $A'\to A$ with kernel $M$ we have \be R\Gamma(A', G) \ra R\Gamma(A, G) \ra R\Hom_R(e^*(L_{G/R}), M[1]), \ee so it suffices to argue that $R\Hom_R(e^*(L_{G/R}), M[1])$ is insensitive to replacing $M$ by its derived $p$-adic completion $\wh{M}$.
 For this, it suffices to observe that the cofiber of $M\to \wh{M}$ is a $\mathbb Z[\f 1p]$-module, whereas $e^*(L_{G/R})$ vanishes after inverting $p$.
 In conclusion, without losing generality, $A$ is $0$-truncated.

-\bcl On $A$-algebras, the functor $A' \mapsto R\Gamma((A')^h_p, G)$ (where $(-)^h_p$ is the $p$-Henselization) satisfies hyperdescent in the topology whose covers are the faithfully flat modulo $p$ ind-fppf maps. \ecl
+\bcl On $A$-algebras, the functor $A' \mapsto R\Gamma((A')^h_p, G)$ (where $(-)^h_p$ is the $p$-Henselization) satisfies hyperdescent in the topology whose covers are the filtered direct limits of flat, finitely presented maps that are faithfully flat modulo $p$. \ecl

-\bpf Any faithfully flat modulo $p$ ind-fppf map is a $p$-complete arc cover (see \S\ref{pp:arc-topology}~\ref{arc-pi-fflat}).
+\bpf Any filtered direct limit of flat, finitely presented maps that is faithfully flat modulo $p$ is a $p$-complete arc cover (see \S\ref{pp:arc-topology}~\ref{arc-pi-fflat}).
 Thus, by \Cref{BM-hens-comp}, the functor $A' \mapsto R\Gamma((A')^h_p[\f 1p], G)$ satisfies the desired hyperdescent.
-The cohomology with supports sequence then reduces us to arguing the same for the functor \be A' \mapsto R\Gamma_{\{ p = 0\}}((A')^h_p, G), \qxq{which, by excision, is the functor} A' \mapsto R\Gamma_{\{ p = 0\}}(A', G) \ee (for the last identification, see \cite{Mil80}*{III.1.27}\footnote{ The proof of \cite{Mil80}*{III.1.27}, written for \'{e}tale cohomology, also works for flat cohomology: after shifting degrees as there, one reduces to the case $i = 0$, which is a claim about the restriction of an fppf sheaf to the small \'{e}tale site.}).
+The cohomology with supports sequence then reduces us to arguing the same for the functor \be A' \mapsto R\Gamma_{\{ p = 0\}}((A')^h_p, G), \ \ \x{which is simply}\ \ A' \mapsto R\Gamma_{\{ p = 0\}}(A', G) \ee thanks to excision (for this last identification, see \cite{Mil80}*{Chapter~III, Proposition~1.27}\footnote{ The proof of \cite{Mil80}*{Chapter~III, Proposition~1.27}, written for \'{e}tale cohomology, also works for flat cohomology: after shifting degrees as there, one reduces to the case $i = 0$, which is a claim about the restriction of an fppf sheaf to the small \'{e}tale site.}).
 Moreover, since this functor takes coconnective values, descent (as opposed to hyperdescent) would suffice.
 The functor also vanishes on $A[\f 1p]$-algebras, so the descent assertion is insensitive to replacing the cover $A' \ra A''$ by $A' \ra A'' \times A'[\f 1p]$.
-Thus, we may assume that our ind-fppf cover is faithfully flat.
-By limit arguments, both functors $A' \mapsto R\Gamma(A', G)$ and $A' \mapsto R\Gamma(A'[\f 1p], G)$ satisfy descent with respect to faithfully flat, ind-fppf maps.
+Thus, we may assume that our cover is faithfully flat.
+By limit arguments, both functors $A' \mapsto R\Gamma(A', G)$ and $A' \mapsto R\Gamma(A'[\f 1p], G)$ satisfy descent with respect to ind-fppf maps.
 Consequently, so does the functor $A' \mapsto R\Gamma_{\{ p = 0\}}(A', G)$, and the claim follows. \epf